troglobit/inadyn/README.md

 will still be used in communication with the server, but with empty username and password.

-A DDNS provider like <http://twoDNS.de> can be setup like this:
+A custom DDNS provider can be setup like this:

-    custom twoDNS {
+    custom example {
         username       = myuser
         password       = mypass
-        checkip-server = checkip.two-dns.de
+        checkip-server = checkip.example.com
         checkip-path   = /
-        ddns-server    = update.twodns.de
+        ddns-server    = update.example.com
         ddns-path      = "/update?hostname="
-        hostname       = myhostname.dd-dns.de
+        hostname       = myhostname.example.net
 	}

-For <https://www.namecheap.com> DDNS can look as follows.
-Notice how the hostname syntax differs between these two DDNS providers.
+You can even override existing plugin support for known DDNS providers, e.g., for <https://www.namecheap.com> it can look as follows.
+Notice how the hostname syntax differs between these two examples.
 You need to investigate details like this yourself when using the generic/custom DDNS plugin:

     custom namecheap {